-For 2018 and 2019, the AS Level course covers: The Search for International Peace and Security, 1919 – 1945 International Relations, 1871 – 1945.
+For 2020 and 2021* (syllabus 9389) the AS Level course covers: The Search for International Peace and Security, 1919 – 1945 and International Relations, 1871 – 1945.

-For 2019, at A Level the course covers: The Origins and Development of the Cold War, 1941 – 1950 The History of the USA, 1945 – 1990.
+For 2020 and 2021* (syllabus 9389) at A Level the course covers: The Origins and Development of the Cold War, 1941 – 1950 and The History of the USA, 1945 – 1990.

 For the AS in History you will sit the following 2 papers: Paper 1: Document Question worth 40% of the AS level or 20% of the full A Level.
 (1 hour) Paper 2: Outline Study worth 60% of the AS level or 30% of the full A Level.
 (1 hour and 30 minutes).